 What should I do if I have a lot of anxiety?

 If you are concerned that you have a lot of anxiety, you should know that you are not alone.
 Anxiety disorders are the most common mental health condition in the U.S., affecting nearly 20% of people.
 The best thing you can do is to talk to someone about it.
-Bring it up with your parent(s)/guardian, teacher, guidance counselor, coach or other trusted adult, and be sure to talk to your primary care provider.
+Bring it up with your parent(s)/guardian, teacher, guidance counselor, coach or other trusted adult, and be sure to talk to your healthcare provider.
 They can help you find a way to cope.
 If at any time you feel overwhelmed or unsafe, reach out to a trusted adult or dial 911.
 You are never alone.
 There are people to help and things will get better.

 How is an anxiety disorder treated?

 Anxiety can be treated in many ways.
-It’s good to talk about treatment with your primary care provider to figure out what can help you.
+It’s good to talk about treatment with your healthcare provider to figure out what can help you.
 Some people with high levels of anxiety or moments of anxiety are able to cope well by practicing self-care.
 Self-care means “taking care of YOU.”
-Doing activities, you enjoy will help you to relax and improve your mood.
+Doing activities you enjoy will help you to relax and improve your mood.
 Some ideas are to take a walk, listen to peaceful music, exercise, or practice yoga.
 There are deep breathing and relaxation exercises you can learn that can be comforting in times of stress.
 Many people find it helpful to talk to someone about their experiences and learn new strategies to decrease anxiety- for example meeting with a counselor or therapist one-on-one or joining a support group with people your age.
-In some circumstance’s medications are helpful too; talk to your health care provider to get advice on medications.
+In some circumstances medications are helpful too; talk to your health care provider to get advice on medications.